Omaha Mover’s Guide

 OPPD is the power provider to the Omaha area.

-To start, stop, or change service, visit there website.
+To start, stop, or change service, visit the website.

 Cable, Phone, Internet

-Once you have power setup, you probably want to know how to sign up for cable television and the internet.
+Once you have electricity set up, you probably want to know how to sign up for cable television and internet.

 Cox is the main cable and internet provider in Omaha.
-In other cities it is Comcast, Time Warner, etc. In Omaha, it is Cox Communications.
+In other cities, it is Comcast, Time Warner, etc. In Omaha, it’s Cox Communications.

 If you talk to 100 people, you will have 100 different opinions of Cox.
 Does anyone really LOVE their cable provider?